oke-aditya/quickvision/README.md

 - Quickvision does not abstract any code from torch, nor implements any custom classes over it.
 - It keeps the data format in `Tensor` only.
 You don't need to convert it.

-###  If you want just a model with some backbone configuration.
+### Do you want just a model with some backbone configuration ?

 - Use model made by us.
 It's just a `nn.Module` which has Tensors only Input and Output format.
 - Quickvision provides reference scripts too for training it !.

-### You wan't to train your model ?
+### Do You wan't to train your model but not write lengthy loops ?

 - Just use our training methods such as `fit()`, `train_step()`, `val_step()`.

-### You wan't multi GPU training.
+### Do You wan't multi GPU training.
 But are worried about model configuration ?

 - Just Subclass the PyTorch Lightning model !
 - Implement the `train_step`, `val_step`